ZHD1987E/26th-STePS-Automation/26th-steps-projectnames.md

 CS4240-9: Cryosurgery Simulator

 # CS4248 Natural Language Processing
-CS4248-1: [Team 14] Resolving Polysemous Words in Neural Machine Translation
+CS4248-1: Resolving Polysemous Words in Neural Machine Translation

-CS4248-2: Team 25: Cross-Cultural Analysis of Sarcasm in News Headlines
+CS4248-2: Cross Cultural Analysis of Sarcasm in News Headlines

 CS4248-3: Large Language Models'  Emoji Composition Understanding with Visual Information

-CS4248-4: Eyes are All You Need
+CS4248-4: Eyes are All You Need?

 CS4248-5: Can emojis be used to capture meaning?